thacuber2a03/toast/README.md

 #### `end(): std::Err`

 Returns an `std::Err` marking the end of a test.
-This should be the last call to the test suite, and should be immediately returned to the caller.
+This should be the last call to the test suite inside a test function, and should be immediately returned to the caller.

 #### `assert.isTrue(cond: bool, msg: str = ""): std::Err`